valzi/hylia/src/pages/capital.md

   2. Implants AI in brain, alongside recipient's mind
   3. Transfers tech knowledge to recipient's mind.
 (Each station only has one set of information.)
   4. Amputates limb and replaces with cybernetic limb of great strength.
 (Does not modify stats, but is quite handy in relevant situations.)
-  5. Something is place in the character's head, increasing their Intelligence by 1 point.
+  5. Something is placed in the character's head, increasing their Intelligence by 1 point.
   6. Character no longer needs to breathe.
 * Oxygen tank and mask.
 * Chimes of unique timbres.